mongodb/docs/source/core/replication.rst

 election.

-An existing primary will step down in response to the :mongodb:command:`replSetStepDown` command, or if it sees that one of the current secondaries is eligible for election *and* has a higher priority.
+An existing primary will step down in response to the :dbcommand:`replSetStepDown` command, or if it sees that one of the current secondaries is eligible for election *and* has a higher priority.
 A secondary node will call for an election if it cannot establish a connection to a primary node.
 Primary nodes will also step